johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 [source](https://sl.bing.net/cNg3KSZCd0m)
 ## Introduction
-Non-Profit Organizations (NPOs) play a vital role in social, educational, and economic development, but they rely heavily on fundraising, which makes understanding donor behavior critical, as one of the major challenges NPOs face is maintaining donor engagement and loyalty over time.
+Non-Profit Organizations (NPOs) play a vital role in social, educational, and economic development, but some, especially in underdeveloped countries like Haiti, rely heavily on gut instinct and traditional methods to make decisions, which leads to poor donor retention, ineffective communication, weak donor interaction, and unsuccessful campaigns.
+Since NPOs rely heavily on fundraising, understanding donor behavior is a must, as one of the major challenges NPOs face is maintaining donor engagement and loyalty over time.

+The primary objective of this project is to showcase the importance of using data to make informed decisions in NPOs.
-This project aims to tackle this issue by analyzing donor behavior to identify both loyal and at-risk donors.
-The insights gained will support NPOs in designing more effective fundraising and communication strategies, ultimately enhancing their ability to sustain and grow their initiatives.
+For that purpose, the project aims to analyze donor behavior and categorize donors for a random and fictitious organization.
+The insights gained throughout this analysis will foster the use of data and machine learning in decision-making, which can therefore help NPOs design more effective fundraising and communication strategies, ultimately enhancing their ability to sustain and grow their initiatives.

+To achieve this, we use the  [Donor Data](https://www.kaggle.com/datasets/maheshpandey87/donor-data/data) from Kaggle, which comprises six tables detailing donors, donations, campaigns, project results, and engagement activities.
+These data provide a comprehensive view of donor interactions and contributions, forming the basis for our analysis.

  ## Methodology
+ #### **Exploratory data Analysis**
  - data preparation
  - business understanding
  - data understanding